 Step 4.
 Make the estimates

-Experts make their judgments about the estimation (time or $).
-After that, you can average all the estimates, and during the discussion, you can try to come up with a common decision.
-Involving the experts in the discussion of the options is, of course, more efficient and will give a more accurate, reasoned and verified estimate.
+The experts make their judgments about the timeline.
+All of the evaluations can then be averaged, and during the discussion, you can try to come to a common agreement.
+Involving experts in the discussion of options is, of course, more effective and will allow for a more accurate, reasoned, and verified evaluation.

 One of the most common and simple methods.
 This method first identifies optimistic (O = Optimistic), pessimistic (P = Pessimistic) and realistic/average (M = Most likely) estimates.

 The values of P, M, and O (in hours, days, $) are determined by brainstorming with the project team.
 Such questions are asked: "How long will the project take, if all goes well, there will be no risks and problems?", "What can be the most negative scenario and how much time/ effort will it take?" etc. Then the obtained values P, M, and O are substituted in the formula: (O + 4 M + P) / 6.

 The result of the calculation gives a close realistic estimate.
 This formula allows, on the one hand, to take into account possible positive and negative scenarios and, on the other hand, to "smoothen" their impact and obtain a more realistic assessment value.